 What makes a Servant Leader?

-Servant Leaders focus on relationships with individuals on their team and subordinate their personal needs to the needs of their people.
+Servant Leaders prioritize team relationships, placing their people’s needs above their own.
 As a result, they create an environment where their team(s) can be successful and steward the growth, development, and actualization of each individual they lead.
 This focus allows them to balance organizational strategies with local team needs effectively.

 It also creates courage when a Leader faces organizational requests incongruent with local capability.
 For example, suppose a team requires resources outside of those budgeted to complete their commitments.
 In that case, a Servant Leader addresses the needs head-on and engages with broader Leaders if necessary to justify the expenses.
 They would not just tell their team to make due and avoid “looking bad.”

 When tough decisions have to be made, Servant Leaders are motivated to meet business needs in a way that minimizes employee hardship.
-Servant Leaders also communicate thoughtfully with their team to engage, share decision-making where appropriate, and have everyone understand the whys of decisions.
+They communicate thoughtfully with their team to engage, share decision-making where appropriate, and have everyone understand the whys of decisions.
 Servant Leaders invite team participation and ownership.

 With their example as the primary teacher, Servant Leaders beget Servant Followers who likewise align with helping/serving co-workers.
 Thus, servant Leaders create high-functioning organizations where individuals feel validated, and they’re able to maximize their engagement from a position of feeling relevant and valued.
 Simply put, Servant Leadership creates strong followership and engaged employees.
 And many studies have confirmed the business value of employee engagement.